metaeducation/ren-c-stdio/README.md

-# ren-c-stdio
+# Stdio Extension for Ren-C

-Stdio Extension for Ren-C
+This repository contains the tests for the stdio extension.